The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 6. Mind the eyes

-The eyes of Internet users are strained most of the time. looking long hours at the screen is not healthy.
+The eyes of Internet users are strained most of the time.
+Looking long hours at the screen is not healthy.
+This is also related to readability.

 Websites that offer no white space for eyes to rest are sometimes so annoying for the visitor’s eyes that s/he will leave just because of this.